Azure Spring Apps for Visual Studio Code (Preview)

 The app will be ready in a few minutes, right click on the App and click Deploy, select your built Jar file when prompted.

 You can see the deployment status on the bottom right.
 Once done, click Access Public Endpoint to test the app running on Azure, click Yes when prompted to assign public endpoint.
-Be aware that only Spring Boot fat Jar is supported, learn more about apps on Azure Spring Cloud.
+Be aware that only Spring Boot fat Jar is supported, learn more about apps on Azure Spring Apps.

 Scale the App